ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/application_overview.rst

 utils
 +++++
-A utility module containing classes and methods used throughout the application.
+This is a utility module that contains classes and methods used throughout the application.

 The web application
 -------------------